eddieruan-alibaba/SONiC/doc/recursive/recursive_route.md

     <figcaption>Figure 7. final status of the nexthop dependency of preserved NHG<figcaption>
 </figure>

-So a quick data plane refresh works as follows:
+So a quick data plane refresh operates as follows:

 <figure align=center>
     <img src="images/nhg_for_dataplane.png" >